PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 11. **Use bugs/features/glitches within reason**: Usually, if a glitch is not a general purpose one, you should be fine.
     - General purpose means, for the item duplication case, the ability to duplicate any item you so desire.
 So carpet/rail duplicator is NOT a general purpose duplicator and you can use it.
 If you are unsure if you can use a certain glitch, please ask our admin.
     - If you have a bedrock breaking glitch that works in vanilla, you are allowed to use it.
     - There is no extra restriction in the region above the nether.
-You can feel free to build there.
+Feel free to build there.
-12. **Be polite**: No spamming, no personal attack and avoid cursing, NSFW stuff in public.
+12. **Be polite**: No spamming, no personal attack.
+Avoid cursing, NSFW stuff in public.
 If you need to post something NSFW, PM only those in interest or use the NSFW channel in our Discord.
 No NSFW building in game since they are always public.
 13. **No politics**: Most political discussions usually ended in s**t shows from my experience, so no.
     - No puns/memes/satires on former or current Chinese political figures either.
 They don't like it.
     - Just don't touch politics.
-Go find another place if you have to.
+Go find another place if you have to do so.
 14. Finally, our admin team reserves the right to interpret and amend the above-mentioned rules.

 ## Heads up on some unusual policies